 You stop the car.

 Well, that is not right.
-Because it’s January.
+It’s the dead of January.

 All the bears have to be denned up by now.
 What the hell is this creature?

-It turns to cross the road, dragging a massive tree branch above it’s head, like a giant rodent flag bearer without a petard.
+It turns to cross the road, dragging the end of thirty foot sapling above it’s head, like a giant rodent flag bearer without a petard.

 Jeez-um CROW, its got to be the most massive beaver in Vermont.
 A fifty pound tank.
 HOLLLY CRAP.